dail8859/DoxyIt/README.md

 - Line wrapping inside comment blocks.
 - Autocomplete for Doxygen commands.
 - Support for other languages
-    - ~~UDLs~~
     - External Lexers
     - Built in languages

 ## Development
-The code has been developed using MSVC 2010 Express.
+The code has been developed using MSVC 2013 Express.
 Building the "Unicode Release" will generate the DLL which can be used by Notepad++.
 For convenience, MSVC copies the built DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).